MHM-IT-TEAM/mhm_laravel/README.md

 ### 5. Install Laravel

-open gitbash in *xampp/htdocs/mhm_laravel* project `composer install`
+open gitbash in *xampp/htdocs/mhm_laravel* project:

+`composer install`
 (if errors then make sure php.ini has enabled the required extensions.
-Remove)
+Remove the `;` at the beginning of the line.)

 `php artisan migrate`          (this migrate the project as laravel project and installs all dependencies in mhm_laravel/vendor folder)

 `php artisan serve`            (this starts the laravel app. this is mandatory to see it in browser. )

 ## Run application